The Patriot Post® · The Patriot's Primer on American Liberty (Full Copyright Text)

 Unfortunately, the law today is barely comprehensible in its scope even to those who legislate and interpret it, and this has dire implications for the federalist system of government established by our Constitution.

 “Our new Constitution is now established, and has an appearance that promises permanency; but in this world nothing can be said to be certain, except death and taxes.” —Benjamin Franklin

-At the close of the Constitutional Convention in Philadelphia, Franklin was asked by a citizen if the delegates had formed a republic or a monarchy.
-“A republic,” he responded famously, “if you can keep it.”
+At the close of the Constitutional Convention in Philadelphia, a citizen asked Franklin if the delegates had formed a Republic or a monarchy.
+“A Republic,” he responded famously, “if you can keep it.”

-To that end, as a warning for future generations to beware of “cunning, ambitious and unprincipled men,” George Washington wrote, “A just estimate of that love of power, and proneness to abuse it, which predominates in the human heart is sufficient to satisfy us of the truth of this position.”
+To that end, as a warning for future generations to beware of “cunning, ambitious and unprincipled men,” George Washington wrote of those predisposed to tread on the rights of the people, “A just estimate of that love of power, and proneness to abuse it, which predominates in the human heart is sufficient to satisfy us of the truth of this position.”

 “Good intentions,” noted Daniel Webster, “will always be pleaded for every assumption of authority.
 It is hardly too strong to say that the Constitution was made to guard the People against the dangers of good intentions.
 There are men in all ages who mean to govern well, but they mean to govern.
 They promise to be good masters, but they mean to be masters.”